 The unusual multidisciplinary structure of EuroTEAM facilitated patient involvement in the project overall.
 Further research is needed to define the ways in which multi- and interdisciplinary research can enhance PPI.

-Training may be useful for both researchers and PRPs to support effective PPI and the development of mutually advantageous relationships.
+Additional training would have been useful for both researchers and PRPs to support effective PPI and the development of mutually advantageous relationships.
 For example, identification of opportunities for meaningful PPI, awareness of PRP needs, providing feedback and developing communication skills.

-It is useful to identify specific tasks/areas for development with PRPs at the project planning stage and to consider including such activities as deliverables/milestones where feasible.
+It would have been useful to identify specific tasks/areas for development with PRPs at the project planning stage and to consider including such activities as deliverables/milestones where feasible.

-Regular opportunities for feedback on the impact of PRPs contribution to specific research activities, and on the progress of the project overall, is highly valued, and could also be specified at the project planning stage.
+Regular opportunities for feedback on the impact of PRPs contribution to specific research activities, and on the progress of the project overall, was highly valued, and could also have been specified at the project planning stage.

-Equality of access to patient representation can be addressed both when planning PRP recruitment and throughout the project; for example by facilitating awareness and access to PPI to all patients, not just those who are active members of patient organisations; providing translation services and support for non-native speakers; and supporting research involvement for individuals with particular literacy or mobility/access needs.
+Equality of access to patient representation could have been addressed more effectively, both when planning PRP recruitment and throughout the project; for example by facilitating awareness and access to PPI to all patients, not just those who are active members of patient organisations; providing translation services and support for non-native speakers; and supporting research involvement for individuals with particular literacy or mobility/access needs.

 List of abbreviations